s-shader/Telecom-Customer-Retention-Analysis/README.md

 # Telecom-Customer-Retention-Analysis
-## Increasing custimer retention via modeling
+## Increasing customer retention via modeling

 # Scenario:
 ### As a consultant for a telecom company I am tasked with coming up with data driven solutions to increase customer retention and potentially attract new customer.